team-moeller/better-access-barcode/README.md

 1. Download the [latest release](https://github.com/team-moeller/better-access-barcode/releases/latest)
 2. Unpack the files to a trusted folder
 3. Run the database
-4. Push the button: "Create Pivot table"
+4. Push the button: "Create Barcode"